 After a night of drinking, I ordered and paid for a pizza and after waiting some time I was told the pizza would take longer than expected, i asked to cancel the order and the lady wouldnt do it.
 She asked me to leave and I answered that I will once she cancelled my order.
 She called the cops and I...
 Read more »

 Did the lady refund your money?
 It doesn't sound like a trespass particularly if it was open to the public.
 You should be able to get the charge resolved.
 Since you entered lawfully and left after requested to do so.
-As the charge is a violation, you should be able to resolve it by speaking...Read more »
+As the charge is a violation, you should be able to resolve it by...Read more »

 I received an unlawful possession of marijuana charge when I was 18.
 I was young, naive, & scared so I plead guilty to it & paid the fine.
 Now I am wondering if it is possible to go back to the court & try to have it sealed?
 I never even had a trial for it.
-If I had, I strongly think it would have...
+If I had, I strongly think it...
 Read more »

 We had 3 firs in my college dorm last 2 weeks and I put out he last two and the last one it was in my floor(I am an RA) so the police accusing me for setting up the fire and said that I did it because I want to be the hero